AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

       ],
 ```

 This is a declaration of Status Dependencies, meaning the status reports the t-bot consumes.
 If your t-bot needs status reports from other algobots, this is where you need to configure those dependencies.
+In the meantime, replace the _devTeam_ with your own team and _bot_ with the name of your bot.
+Make sure you use the same values for _major_ and _minor_ you used before.

 ```
       "dataDependencies": [